sors89/BossManager/README.md

 ## How to Install
 - Download the Plugin file [here!](https://github.com/Soof4/BossManager/releases/latest/download/BossManager.dll)
-- Drop the `BossManager.dll` File into the `ServerPlugins` folder
+- Drop the `BossManager.dll` file into the `ServerPlugins` folder
 - Start your TShock server

 ## Features (Can be modified in the config file)
 - Prevent players from joining while a boss is active
-- Prevent specific bosses from spawning
+- Prevent specific bosses from summoning
 - Require specific amount of players online to spawn a boss
 - More boss related commands

 ## Commands & Permissions
 Undo Boss Command
 - Command Aliases: ` /undoboss `, ` /uboss `
 - Command Syntax: ` /undoboss <boss name / alias> `
 - Description: Toggle a Bosses Defeated State
 - Permission: ` bossmgr.undoboss `

 List Boss Command:
 - Command Aliases: ` /listboss `, ` /lboss ` , ` /bosses `
 - Description: List All Defeated Bosses and Events
 - Permission: ` bossmgr.listboss `

 Enable Boss Command:
 - Command Aliases: ` /enableboss `, ` /enblb `
 - Description: Allow / Prevent a specific boss to spawn
 - Permission: ` bossmgr.enableboss `
 - Bosses can also  be changed manually via the config file!

-Boss Mgr Reload Command:
+Reload Command:
-- Command Aliases: ` /bossrel `
+- Command Aliases: ` /reload `
 - Description: Reload the BossMgr Plugin
-- Permission: ` bossmgr.reload `
+- Permission: ` tshock.cfg.reload `

 ## How to Prevent/Allow a Boss
 #### Method 1
 - Open the Config file at `/tshock/BossManagerConfig.json`
 - Change the specified boss enabled state to `true` to `false`
-- Use  ` /bossrel ` in the chat to reload the your configurations
+- Use  ` /reload ` in the chat to reload the your configurations
 #### Method 2
 - Use the ` /enableboss ` command followed by a boss alias